schaechinger/brushc/readme.md

 # BRUSH

-> Brush version 0.1
+> version 0.1

-> Created by Manuel Schächinger & Wolff Schetula
+Brush is a compiler for a simple language named brush to render figures in postscript that was created during an university course.

 ## Syntax